bsileo/SmartThings_Pentair/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## What is the Smartthing Penatair Pool Controller
+## What is the Smartthings Pentair Pool Controller?
 A collection of devices designed to interface with a nodejs-poolControlller instance which is talking on the RS-485 bus to allow viewing and setting pool control options.
 Includes devices to manage the Pool pump, lights and heater, the spa pump and heater, the chlorinator, and any installed additional "Features".